-When the elevator in McCardell Bicentennial Hall stops on the seventh floor, everyone gets off.
-Since the elevator cannot go any higher, tonight’s visitors to the College Observatory will climb another 36 steps to reach the massive, computer-controlled reflecting telescope inside the dome.
+When the elevator in McCardell Bicentennial Hall stops on the seventh floor, everyone steps off.
+Since it’s the top floor and the elevator will go no higher, tonight’s visitors to the College Observatory still have another 36 steps to climb before they reach the massive, computer-controlled reflecting telescope inside the dome.

 Frank Winkler, the Gamaliel Painter Bicentennial professor of physics, has aligned the instrument to view Epsilon Lyr, a “double-double star” in the constellation Lyra.
 (The College telescope can collect about 10,000 times more light than the pupil of the human eye.)
 After a few final words of encouragement to student assistant Edward Smyth ’15, Winkler hurries down the crowded steps to the roof deck where about 20 people have gathered.

 “It’s going to be really good viewing tonight,” Winkler says as he checks the alignment of the smaller reflecting telescopes mounted on the roof of Bi Hall.
 Three more assistants—Adrienne Matunas ’13, Zijian Yao ’15, and Lucia Perez (a visiting researcher from Wellesley College)—have pointed the telescopes at Saturn, Mars, and the bright star Vega.